a3mc/graph-toolbox/graph-queue-monitor/README.md

 # Graph Queue and Indexer Status Monitor

-As a new The Graph community member we've been using this tool to debug and study our indexer properties and agent queue.
-More features can be added, please ping us on Discord server.
-We are professional developers who enjoy modern high complexity space, specialized on protocols research, data crawling, user interfaces, automation and monitoring.
+This tool was developed to help TheGraph Indexers to get a better control over their Indexer Status and Actions Queue.

 ### Live Demo

-You can find a working demo of the tool here: https://demo31.art3mis.net Please bear in mind it just to demonstrate the UI and doesn't load any real data.
+You can find a working demo of the tool here: https://demo31.art3mis.net Please bear in mind that the demo site is just to demonstrate the UI and doesn't load any realtime data.
 You have to install your own instance.

 ### How it works